 Final Recommendation Statement

-Tobacco Smoking Cessation in Adults, Including Pregnant Women: Behavioral and Pharmacotherapy Interventions
+Interventions for Tobacco Smoking Cessation in Adults, Including Pregnant Persons

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 |Table of Contents|